Home Renovations That Protect Your Home From Wildfires

 Wildfires represent the raw, immense, sometimes terrifying power of Mother Nature.

 Like with most natural disasters, there’s not a lot we can do–besides, flee–in the face of a raging wildfire.
 Unfortunately, when we flee, it’s difficult to take our home out of the way of the fire with us.
-A few simple choices on our end, however, including what roofing and siding materials we use in our home, can make a difference and potentially save our home.
+A few simple choices on our end, however, including what siding and roofing materials we use in our home, can make a difference and potentially save our home.

 Roofs and the materials under them are split into four categories of flammability: class A, class B, class C, and unrated.
 In order for a roof to be class A, it must meet several requirements, including limiting flame spread to 6 feet and lasting 2-4 hours of exposure to flame before ignition.
 Class B roofing can have a flame spread of 8 feet and must last at least 1 hour before ignition.
 Class C roofing can have a flame spread of 13 feet and must last 20 minutes before ignition.
 Unrated roofing has no requirements, so beware.